1. Introduction to Brother Embroidery Machines

 9.1 Q: How do I update the firmware on my Brother embroidery machine?

 A: Download the latest firmware from Brother’s official support website.
-Use a FAT32-formatted USB drive, place the update file in the root directory, then hold the threader button while powering on the machine to enter update mode.
-Insert the USB and follow the on-screen prompts.
+Use a FAT32-formatted USB drive, place the update file in the root directory, then hold the threader button while powering on to enter update mode.
+Insert the USB and follow on-screen prompts.

 9.2 Q: Can I use Disney designs on my Brother embroidery machine?

-A: Yes, disney embroidery machine brother offers exclusive Disney and Marvel embroidery designs through iBroidery.com and select machines like the Innov-is M340ED and LB5500S/M. These designs are available for purchase and download, exclusively for Brother customers.
+A: Yes, Brother offers exclusive Disney and Marvel embroidery designs through iBroidery.com and select machines like the Innov-is M340ED and LB5500S/M. These designs are available for purchase and download for Brother customers.

 9.3 Q: Are Brother embroidery machines compatible with different hoop sizes?

 A: Absolutely.
 Brother machines support a variety of hoop sizes—from 4" x 4" to 9.5" x 14"—depending on the model.
-Always check your machine’s specifications and use the appropriate hoop for your project.
+Always check your machine’s specifications and match the hoop to your project.

 9.4 Q: What should I do if my thread keeps breaking?